Davidwarchy/apartment-manual-drive/README.md

 ## Modifying the Robot Controller

 The main robot controller is located at `controllers/drive_robot/drive_robot.py`.
 You can modify this file to change the robot's behavior, add new features, or implement autonomous navigation.

-## Troubleshooting

-- If the robot doesn't move, ensure that the simulation is running (not paused)
-- Check that the controller is properly associated with the robot in the Webots scene tree
-- Verify that the motor names in the controller match those in the robot model

 ## License